 Time: 94 mins.

-Ron is on the roll of his life as the anchorman for the San Diego news.
+Ron is on the roll of his life as the anchorman for the San Diego Channel 4 news station.
 He's famous, has fun with his co-workers (played by Rudd, Carell and Koechner) and is a hit with the ladies.
 Everything is going his way until Veronica Cornerstone (Applegate) bursts on the scene, forcing her way into the co-anchor chair.
 Hilarity ensues as the boys attempt to scare her away using any and all methods of childish and sexist behavior their drunken minds can dream up.

 Though Ron and Veronica make a love connection, she still refuses to back down and remain just a field reporter, forcing their romance to take a backseat as they attempt to annihilate each other on air for anchorperson supremacy.
 The bitterness, though occasionally witty, brings the fun and frothiness to a quick halt, which the final act of the film never quite recovers from.
 As Ron wanders the world wondering what has happened to his life, we're left wondering what has happened to the plot.

 There are some funny moments after Ron's fall from grace it's just that I became more concerned with when the film would end instead of how.
 The final sequence has its' laughs, but I was neither surprised nor enchanted by the outcome.
 Ferrell and his compatriots are extremely entertaining, it's just the script that never quite comes together.
 Ferrell fans will laugh, and I have to admit to seeing this film more than once, but it may not be everyone's cup of tea.